DiaosX/ZookeeperWinServiceHost/README.md

 # ZookeeperWinServiceHost
-A tool used to host zookeeper server instance to windows service
+A tool used to host zookeeper server instance as windows service